 But, believe it or not, a debt-free retirement could present a new paradox: If you stop using credit altogether, you may eventually have no usable credit history, leaving you to start building your credit history all over again.

-For example, in 2016, FICO reported that 7 million Americans, median age 71, were “credit retired.”
-That’s FICO’s euphemism for being “unscorable,” because these seniors lacked any recently active or updated accounts and no payment blemishes.
+For example, in 2022, FICO reported that 7.4 million Americans were “credit retired.”
+That’s FICO’s euphemism for being “unscorable,” because these people lacked any recently active or updated accounts and no payment blemishes.

 Meanwhile, millions of other credit-light seniors may still be scorable, but their scores may not be as high as they envisioned because of their lack of credit use.